 German Language Courses in Germany

-Would you like to learn the German language in Germany?
-Here are German language courses in Germany that may be interesting for you:
+Would you like to learn German in Germany?
+Here are some German courses in Germany that may be of interest to you:

 List of German language courses in Germany